aloysiogl/PygameAloysioAndreSebastiao/README.md

 Please read [the contributind document](docs/CONTRIBUTING.md) for details on the inner working of the code to help us make a better game.

+## About

+This project aims to create a code base to make easier the precess of game development using Pygame.
+Therefore, the main frame of the game is flexible and can be addapted to multiple types of games.
+To understand a little bit more about how the code is structered visit the [wiki]().

+The objective of infinity shooter is to destroy the enemy and avoid obstacles.
+This game is an exaple of the capabilities of the game structure.

 ## Authors

 * **Aloysio Galvão Lopes** - [AloysioGL](https://github.com/aloysiogl)